sanko/infix.pm/README.md

 Allocates memory for an array of `$num` objects of `$size` and initializes all bytes in the allocated storage to zero.

+The pointer returned is of type `Pointer` and can be used to access the allocated memory.
+The memory is initialized to zero, so all bytes in the allocated storage will be set to zero.
+If the allocation fails, `calloc( ... )` will
+return an undefined value.

 ## `realloc( ... )`